MBESS: An R Package

 The Goal of MBESS-General

-The goal of MBESS is to provide substantive and quantitative researchers with an R package that contains useful functions for nonstandard techniques when designing and analyzing research studies.
+The goal of MBESS is to provide with an R package that contains useful functions for nonstandard techniques when designing studies and analyzing data.

 The Goal of MBESS-Specific